safespring/web/content/blogg/2024/2024-03-container-projekt-onboarding.md

 ## Managing Project Onboarding with ArgoCD

-Here's a tip on how namespaces can be managed using Kustomize and, by extension, ArgoCD.
-If greater flexibility is needed, I recommend using a dedicated git repository solely for managing the configuration of namespaces.
-This git repository is managed by a customer portal or other automation that writes all desired changes as Kustomize YAML code.
-On the other side, ArgoCD ensures that changes are applied in the cluster.
-This approach creates flexibility by offering manual customization of namespaces and at the same time creates audit, replay and state management.
+For a flexible approach to namespace management, consider leveraging Kustomize alongside ArgoCD.
+This method involves using a dedicated git repository for namespace configuration, managed either by a customer portal or an automation tool.
+This repository houses all desired Kustomize YAML code changes, which ArgoCD then applies to your cluster, providing a balance between manual customization options and robust audit, state management, and replay capabilities.

-For example, unique namespaces can receive their own configuration in the git tree structure, which ArgoCD then ensures is applied in the cluster.
-For instance, if a namespace needs specially tailored network policies and there's no need to create NamespaceConfig custom resources (CRs) for that purpose.
-Create the customization in its own file and reference the customization in the namespace's `kustomization.yaml` file.
+Consider structuring your git repository to allow for unique configurations per namespace.
+This structure supports complex scenarios, such as when a namespace requires specific network policies beyond what is easily achievable with a NamespaceConfig custom resource.
+In such cases, you can craft a dedicated network policy file and reference it within the namespace's `kustomization.yaml`.

-[Here is an example](namespace-configuration/examples) of a git tree structure:
+Below is an illustrative example of how you might organize your git repository:

 ```text
 .
 └── namespace-configuration